oneOoneData/TaxProExchange/content/ai/state-of-ai-in-tax-firms-2025.md

 readingTime: 12
 robots: "index,follow"
 ogTitle: "What’s Next for AI in Tax Firms"
-ogDescription: "A practitioner’s guide to how AI is really used in tax firms—research, prep, workflow, advisory—plus a vendor checklist and [§7216](/ai/7216)-ready pilot plan."
+ogDescription: "A practitioner's guide to how AI is really used in tax firms, research, prep, workflow, advisory, plus a vendor checklist and §7216-ready pilot plan."
 ogImage: "/images/the_hybrid_desk.png"
 twitterCard: "summary_large_image"
 twitterTitle: "What’s Next for AI in Tax Firms"
-twitterDescription: "Real workflows, not hype: research, prep, workflow, advisory—and how to pilot AI safely with [§7216](/ai/7216) controls."
+twitterDescription: "Real workflows, not hype: research, prep, workflow, advisory, and how to pilot AI safely with §7216 controls."
 twitterImage: "/images/the_hybrid_desk.png"
 schemaType: "Article"
 ---